Docteur-Parfait/beautiful_dialog/README.md

 ### 4. Add your custom dialog

-In the code, navigate to the file `lib/dialogs/dialog_class.dart`.
-This is where you will add your custom dialog function.
+In the code, navigate to `lib/dialogs/dialog_class.dart`.
+This is where you can add your custom dialog function.
 For example:

 ```dart
 static void showDangerAlertDialog(BuildContext context,